MLXXXp/Arduboy2/README.md

 https://github.com/MLXXXp/Arduboy2

 The **Arduboy2** library is a fork of the [Arduboy library](https://github.com/Arduboy/Arduboy), which provides a standard *application programming interface* (API) to the display, buttons and other hardware of the Arduino based [Arduboy miniature game system](https://www.arduboy.com/).
+The original *Arduboy* library is no longer being maintained.

 The name *Arduboy2* doesn't indicate that it's for a new "next generation" of the Arduboy hardware.
 The name was changed so it can coexist in the Arduino IDE with the current *Arduboy* library, without conflict.
 This way, existing sketches can continue to use the *Arduboy* library and class, without changes, while new sketches can be written (or old ones modified) to use and take advantage of the capabilities of the *Arduboy2* class and library.